 – Dry season or low water season lasts from June until November.
-This season provides long hikes and best birdwatching opportunities.
+This season provides long hikes and the best birdwatching opportunities.
 Also, the aquatic populations are confined to a few key areas, so fishing is ideal.

-– September to November are the hottest, driest months in the Amazon.
+– September to November are the hottest, driest months in the Amazon Jungle.

 – Travel to a remote Amazon lodge for better chances of spotting wildlife.

 – See the famous ‘Meeting of the Waters’ on the mighty Amazon in Brazil, where the Rio Negro and Rio Solimões converge.